 From Earth to the Cosmos

-Presented by Jocelyn Chang, D.M.A.
+Presented by Dr. Jocelyn Chang, D.M.A.

 In collaboration with Michael Shaw, NASA Jet Propulsion Laboratory